womp07/womp07/README.md

 - 🌍 Goal: Work & live in Canada as a cybersecurity professional

-- 🚀 Projects: some school  lab-works
+- 🚀 Projects: some school  lab-works in python/Html5/Css3/JS